Italian cruiser Saetta

-Saetta was a torpedo cruiser built for the Italian Regia Marina (Royal Navy) in the 1880s.
+Saetta was a torpedo cruiser of the built for the Italian Regia Marina (Royal Navy) in the 1880s.
 Armed with three 14 in torpedo tubes and six light guns, she was capable of a top speed of 17 kn.
 She was built in the mid-1880s, was launched in May 1887, and was completed in February 1888.
 Saetta spent the first decade of her career serving in the main Italian fleet, where she conducted peacetime training exercises.
 In 1897, she was withdrawn from front-line service and employed as a gunnery training ship, a role she filled for another decade.
 The Regia Marina ultimately sold Saetta for scrap in May 1908.

 Design

 Saetta was 56.7 m long overall and had a beam of 6.31 m and an average draft of 2.15 m.
 She displaced 364 LT normally.
 Her propulsion system consisted of a pair of horizontal double-expansion steam engines each driving a single screw propeller, with steam supplied by four coal-fired locomotive boilers.
 Saetta could steam at a speed of 17 kn from 2130 ihp.
 She had a crew of between 57 and 70.

 The primary armament for Saetta was three 14 in torpedo tubes.
 For defense against torpedo boats, she was also equipped with two 57 mm /43 guns and four 37 mm /25 guns, all mounted singly.
 The ship carried no armor protection.